-Cosentyx is a prescription medication approved by the Food and Drug Administration (FDA) to treat adults 18 and older who have active psoriatic arthritis or moderate to severe plaque psoriasis.
-Cosentyx is also known by its drug name, Secukinumab.
+Cosentyx is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat adults 18 and older who have active psoriatic arthritis or moderate to severe plaque psoriasis.
+Cosentyx is also known by its drug name, secukinumab.

-Cosentyx is an immunomodulator, or, in other words, a drug that modulates the immune system.
-It is also considered a biologic.
+Cosentyx is a biologic.
 Cosentyx is a genetically engineered antibody, a type of protein used by the immune system to identify and neutralize substances.
 Cosentyx is believed to work by targeting specific proteins in the immune system and reducing inflammation.